Affiliate links on Android Authority may earn us a commission. Learn more.

 What about curved monitors?

 Curved monitors are actually growing in popularity — why?
-Simply put, the things that break in a living room setting suddenly work again when it’s a single person in front of a PC.
+Simply put, the things that don’t work in a living room setting suddenly work again when it’s a single person in front of a PC.
 You tend to sit much closer to a monitor than a TV, which means the curve can fill more of your field of vision.
-Curved monitors can actually help counteract edge distortion, bringing all parts of an image to roughly the same distance from your eyes.
+It actually helps counteract edge distortion, bringing all parts of an image to roughly the same distance from your eyes.

-Ultimately they bring you closer to the action, whether you’re binging shows, annihilating enemies, or working on your next YouTube video.
+Ultimately curved monitors bring you closer to the action, whether you’re binging shows, gunning down enemies, or working on your next YouTube video.
 Manufacturers like Samsung and LG have taken what they’ve learned from their TV businesses and become leaders in the monitor landscape.

 Curved TV pros and cons

-We’ve gone through what curved TVs are, what went wrong, and even a few reasons why you might want a monitor instead, if anything.
+We’ve gone through what curved TVs are, what went wrong, and a few reasons why you might want a curved monitor instead (if anything).
 Sometimes though a simple pro and con breakdown can be the most helpful.
 Here are a few reasons you might still consider a curved TV, as well as all the reasons to leave the tech behind.

 Pros

-- Immersive experience — If you’re in its sweet spot, a curved TV follows the curve of your eye.
+- Immersive experience — A curved TV follows the curve of your eye if you’re in its sweet spot.
 You have to sit directly in the focal point of the display, but it should fill most of your peripheral vision as if you were in a movie theater.
-You can make immersion even more intense with a powerful surround-sound system.
+You can make this immersion even more intense with a powerful surround-sound system.

-- Better contrast — Flat TVs tend to spread light around, whereas curved units concentrate on one area a bit better.
-It’s not always passed off as a feature, but it helps provide the most accurate color recreation possible.
-Flat TVs have improved substantially in the past few years, so the battle is closer to a draw.
+- Better contrast — Flat TVs tend to spread light around, whereas curved units concentrate on one area.
+It’s not always passed off as a feature, but this helps provide the most accurate color recreation possible.
+Flat TVs have improved substantially in the past few years, so this battle may be closer to a draw.

 - Depth — Assuming you buy a large enough TV, you can sense a kind of 3D effect from the display, albeit not like VR or true 3D.